kamilkisiela/graphql-hive/packages/services/external-composition/federation-2/README.md

 The container runs on port `3069` by default (you can chnage it using `PORT` env var), and listens to `POST /compose` requests coming from Hive platform.

-You should make this service publicly available and accessible to use it with Hive SaaS platform, or make it availble in your local/private network if you are using Hive on-prem.
+You should make this service publicly available and accessible to use it with Hive Cloud platform, or make it availble in your local/private network if you are using Hive on-prem.

 ## Running from source code